searchdiscovery/client-mk-dl-spec/Technical Specification Data Layer - Events.md

 ```

 ## customEvent – Data Layer Complete
-This example is provided for Michael Kors because the data layer does not currently exist in it’s complete form prior to Adobe Launch being embedded on the site or may not be able to be fully built prior to the Adobe Launch embed code in the future.
+This example is provided for Michael Kors because the data layer does not currently exist in its complete form prior to Adobe Launch being embedded on the site or may not be able to be fully built prior to the Adobe Launch embed code in the future.

 This event will notify Adobe Launch that all applicable components of the data layer have fully loaded, so Adobe Launch will know it’s safe to start evaluating rules for sending analytics or marketing vendor data.
 This event should be dispatched on every page load, whether it is a “traditional” page load or a SPA page change.